clamsproject/mmif/specifications/index.md

 The text document annotation is the same kind of objects as the text document objects in the toplevel `documents` property, it has the same type and uses the same properties.
 Notice also that the history of the text document, namely that it was derived from a particular bounding box in a particular image, can be traced via the alignment of the text document with the bounding box.

-> An alternative for using an aligment would be to use a `textSource` property on the document or perhaps to reuse the `location` property.
+An alternative for using an alignment would be to use a `textSource` property on the document or perhaps to reuse the `location` property.
 That would require less space, but would introduce another ways to align annotations.
+{: .box-note}

 Now this text document can be input to language processing.
 An NER component will not do anything interesting with this text so let's say we have a semantic typing component that has *"dog-sound"* as one of its categories.
 That hypothetical semantic typing component would add a new view to the list.
 That semantic typing component would add a new view to the list: